-The Integrated Scheme for School Education treats education holistically without segmenting from Pre-school to Senior Secondary Level.
-However, since the concerns for quality and pedagogical perspectives of different stages of School Education are different, the scheme takes into account those concerns and provisions have been made accordingly.
-Thus, the integrated scheme also focuses on strengthening and expanding the role of SCERTs and DIETs to cater to the diverse needs of the teachers at different levels.
+The Integrated Scheme for School Education treats education holistically without segmenting from Pre-Primary to Higher Secondary Level and also Teacher Education.
+However, since the concerns for quality and pedagogical perspectives of different stages of School Education and Teacher Education are different, the scheme takes into account those concerns and provisions have been made accordingly.
+Thus, the integrated scheme also focuses on strengthening and expanding the role of SCERTs and DIETs.